 We talked earlier about how the 2nd highest governing body in the church was called the Quorum of the Twelve Apostles.
 Well, by the time Joseph Smith is brought to Carthage, Illinois, in late June of 1844 and murdered, only 2 of the 12 apostles are in Nauvoo.
 Everyone else is gone – and they’re leaving right in the middle of William Law’s secret meetings, and oaths to assent to their leader’s destruction.

 And, William Law and his supporters are becoming more outspoken against the prophet.
 They have started to openly disregard city rules.
 They don’t listen to the Sheriff.
 They want to see the entire city destroyed.

-Joseph’s trusted friends are leaving while, in Nauvoo, Joseph is continuing to fight against William Law, the new prophet of the Mormon reformation church.
-William Law’s anti-Mormon paper, the Nauvoo Expositor, has gotten its press in and is getting close to publishing its first issue.
+Joseph’s trusted friends are leaving while, in Nauvoo, Joseph is continuing to fight against William Law, the new prophet of the reformation church.
+William Law’s anti-Joseph Smith paper, the Nauvoo Expositor, has gotten its press in and is getting close to publishing its first issue.

 All these close followers of Joseph are leaving to go back east while Thomas Sharp’s anti-Mormon paper, the Warsaw Signal, continues to rail against them.
 Speaking out against Joseph.
 Making veiled threats against their safety.
 It is a charged environment.